ldltools/scxmlrun/README.md

 # Installation on Docker

 - run `make docker-build` to build a new docker image for scxmlrun
-- run `make docker-run` to enter into the image
+- run `make docker-run` to spawn a container and enter into it
+- (in the container, try `make -C /root/tests test`)

 # Installation on Debian/Ubuntu